JimKlein325/AngularProj/README.md

   - gem install sass
   - npm install typescript -g
   - apm install atom-typescript
-* Run $ bower to install all packages saved to the manifest file bower.json.
+* Run $ bower install to install all packages saved to the manifest file bower.json.
-* Run $ npm to install all packages saved to the manifest file package.json.
+* Run $ npm install to install all packages saved to the manifest file package.json.
 * In your project directory run:  $ bower install bootstrap --save* In your project directory run:  $ bower init
 * In your project directory run:  $ gulp bower